-As of three weeks ago, the World Health Organization (WHO) declared COVID-19 a pandemic.
+One month ago, the World Health Organization (WHO) declared COVID-19 a pandemic.
 But what does that really mean?

 There are numerous definitions floating around out there.
 Many of these definitions include severity of diseases, high death rates, and other terms that instill panic and fear into the general population.

 Meanwhile, WHO defines a pandemic as “the worldwide spread of a new disease.”
 The WHO’s definition is probably the best one to go by.
 Generally, ‘pandemic’ is associated with how widespread an illness is, not how deadly it is.